jmmarreiros/jmwebsite/content/publication/2020_pedergnana_qi/index.md

   focal_point: ""
   preview_only: false
 projects: []
-publication: "*quaternary International* (2020)"
+publication: "*Quaternary International* (2020)"
 publication_short: ""
 publication_types:
 - 2
 publishDate: "2020-07-23T00:00:00Z"
-summary: This paper goals was to test the influence of different cleaning procedures on micro surface texture of stone tools.
+summary: This paper goal was to test the influence of different cleaning procedures on micro surface texture of stone tools.
 With this paper we also aimed to stress-out the need of adopting cleaning methods that do not affect artifacts during and after excavation.
 tags:
 - Traceology
 - Experiments